Dipjitbaroi/Free-Shop-Backend-Micoservices-eventDriven-/README.md

 ## Multi-Vendor Organic Grocery eCommerce Platform

-A scalable, microservices-based backend for organic grocery eCommerce with support for multiple vendors, guest checkout, and various payment methods..
+A scalable, microservices-based backend for organic grocery eCommerce with support for multiple vendors, guest checkout, and various payment methods.

 ## Architecture